 They are Not Great Leaders

 By definition, a real estate agent is supposed to be a real estate expert.
 It’s their job to offer solid advice and guidance throughout the buying or selling process.
 If your real estate agent agrees with you on every point – especially asking price – this is the sign of someone who’s just eager to please–not someone who’s committed to doing the best possible job at representing your interests in the real estate market.

-You have a right to expect that a real estate agent will get great photographs taken of your property, write good descriptions and market it anywhere where it might draw interest.
+You have a right to expect that a real estate agent will get great photographs taken of your property, get a great property video made, write good listing descriptions and market it anywhere where it might draw interest.
 These days this should include real estate websites, social media channels, local print listings and more.
 Sure, your home might sell without this extra effort, but is that really the kind of person to whom you want to pay a commission?